fraigo/codeigniter-tutorial/README.md

         * Remove unused views
     * Generalize methods for `index`, `edit`, `new` and `delete`
         * Create default methods in BaseController and remove custom ones in each Controller.
+* Setup module permissions model and controller
+    * Create new migration for `permissions`:
+        * assing modules, access level for each user type (profile)
+    * Update UserData seeder to add Permissions for each user type
+    * Create new Permissions model
+    * Create Permissions controller
+    * Create routes with `auth:access` filter for all operations
+    * Add Permissions to the main menu

 ## What is CodeIgniter?